vanhuyz/5ngayvang/README.md

 # 5ngayvang

-A simple script that detects [5ngayvang](https://www.vietnamairlines.com/en/sale-campaign#5ngayvang) when it changes, and notifies you via Slack or Email!
+A simple script that detects [5ngayvang](https://www.vietnamairlines.com/sites/5daypromotion#5ngayvang) when it changes, and notifies you via Slack or Email.

 ## Installation